Child…”Yes mom! Yes I have brushed my teeth!”

 Stress and a Co-Worker With Bad Breath

-That’s why when doing a search on “bad breath and coworker” you can find over 1.8 million sites.
+That’s why, when doing a search on “bad breath and coworker”, you can find almost 2 million sites.

 Beverly’s Hot Tips For Building Resiliency and Celebrating National Fresh Breath Day:

 Speak to your colleague without anyone else around to overhear the conversation.